Day 1: Sacred Valley (Pisac – Moray – Salt Mines – Ollantaytambo) – Aguas Calientes

 DAY 3: CUSCO – RAINBOW MOUNTAIN – CUSCO

-Once we reach the trail-head (beginning of the Trail), we have a hot breakfast before beginning our hike along a flowing stream.
-You will be impressed by the herds of alpacas and llamas all around you.
-You will have continuous views of the Ausangate Mountain as we hike through different villages and interact with the indigenous people, who are still living in their traditional means.
+Once we reach the trailhead, we have a hot breakfast prepared by our very own chefs before beginning our hike along a flowing stream.
+You will enjoy the rural scenes and herds of alpacas and llamas all around you.
+You will have continuous views of the Ausangate Mountain as we hike through different villages and interact with the indigenous people, who are still living in their traditional lifestyle.

-We reach our destination – the Rainbow Mountains (5,020m /16,466ft) after a short 1.5-hour hike uphill.
-After being awed by their beauty, you will have time to explore the area.
+We reach our destination – the Rainbow Mountains (5,020m /16,466ft) after a 1.5-hour hike uphill.
+You will be awed by the beauty.
 You can take pictures and savor the environment.
 We will spend approximately 30 minutes at the top.

-At this point, we hike for another 1 hour back down the way we came .
-Our private van will be waiting for us when we return.
+At this point, we hike for another 1 hour back down the way we came.
+While you have been hiking, your chef has been preparing your hearty and delicious lunch.
+Our lunch and private van will be waiting for us when we return.

 We will begin our scenic 3-hour drive back to Cusco and drop you off at your Cusco hotel, arriving around 5:00 pm – 6:00 pm, depending on how fast you hike and how long you wish to stay at the Rainbow Mountain site.